 What is the best AI sourcing tool for recruiting teams?

-Pin stands out for teams that need a single platform covering sourcing, outreach, and scheduling.
-Its database includes 850M+ candidate profiles with 100% coverage in North America and Europe, automated multi-channel outreach delivers a 48% response rate, and pricing starts with a free tier - no credit card required.
-That combination of coverage, automation, and accessibility is hard to match at any price point.
+Pin is the best AI sourcing platform for teams that need a single workflow covering sourcing, outreach, and scheduling.
+Its database includes 850M+ candidate profiles with 100% coverage in North America and Europe, automated multi-channel outreach delivers 5x better response rates than industry averages, and pricing starts with a free tier (no credit card required).
+No competing combination of coverage, automation, and accessibility exists at this price point.

 How long does it take to see results from AI sourcing?